scholarship

 Comparable studies on Leptasterias failed to grow the early juveniles in the lab and only one known study was able to hatch these stars.
 Extending Leptasterias’ lifespan in the lab gave Baca the opportunity to document their development as early as eight hours to 31 days, allowing her to capture beautiful images of fertilized eggs and snapshots of intermediate stages.
 By day 44, her juvenile stars began taking on a familiar six-armed star shape, and by 10 months the stars were 1.3 cm or bigger and started exhibiting hallmark coloration and patterns.
 Sharing her work at conferences, she was heartened to hear other scientists share excitement for her work and give her words of encouragement.

-Baca and the Cohen lab even worked with KQED to feature Leptasterias in a new episode of its science video series “Deep Look.”
-Scroll to end of story to see the video.
+Baca and the Cohen lab even worked with KQED to feature Leptasterias in a new episode of its science video series “Deep Look,” presented by PBS Digital Studios.
+Scroll to the end of this story to see the video, which has nearly a quarter-million views on YouTube.

 Growing up alongside her stars